marsbroshok/mlops-labs/lab-14-tfx-caip-e2e/README.md

 ### Exercise  4 - Authoring the CI/CD workflow that builds and deploy the KFP training pipeline

-In this exercise you walk-through authoring a **Cloud Build** CI/CD workflow that automatically builds and deploys the KFP pipeline.
+In this exercise you walk-through authoring a **Cloud Build** CI/CD workflow that automates the process of compiling and deploying the KTFX pipeline.
 The **Cloud Build** configuration uses both standard and custom [Cloud Build builders](https://cloud.google.com/cloud-build/docs/cloud-builders).
-The custom builder, which you build in the first part of the exercise, encapsulates **KFP CLI**.
+The custom builder, which you build in the first part of the exercise, encapsulates **TFX CLI**.

-The version 1.37 of **KFP** added support for pipeline versions.
-However, this functionality is only available through **KFP UI**.
-It is not yet exposed through **KFP SDK**.
-In the current version of this exercise, you append the **Cloud Build** `$TAG_NAME` default substitution to the name of the pipeline to designate a pipeline version.
+As of version 1.36 of **KFP** there is no support for pipeline versions.
+It will be added in future versions, with the intial functionality starting in version 1.37.
+In the lab, you append the **Cloud Build** `$TAG_NAME` default substitution to the name of the pipeline to designate a pipeline version.
 When the pipeline versioning features is exposed through **KFP SDK** this exercise will be updated to use the feature.

-1. Create a **Cloud Build** custom builder that encapsulates KFP CLI.
+1. Create a **Cloud Build** custom builder that encapsulates TFX CLI.
 ```
-cd Lab-11-KFP-CAIP/cicd/kfp-cli
+cd cicd/tfx-cli
 ./build.sh
 ```
 2. Follow the instructor who will walk you through  the Cloud Build configuration in:
 ```
-Lab-11-KFP-CAIP/cicd/cloudbuild.yaml
+cicd/cloudbuild.yaml
 ```
-3. Update the `build_pipeline.sh` script in the `Lab-11-KFP-CAIP/cicd` folder with your KFP inverting proxy host.
-You can retrieve the inverting proxy host name from the `inverse-proxy-config` ConfigMap.
-It will be under the `Hostname` key.
+3. Update the `build_pipeline.sh` script in the `cicd` folder with your KFP inverting proxy host.

 4. Manually trigger the CI/CD build:
 ```
 ./build_pipeline.sh